stertooy/gda-image/README.md

 # gda-image: Docker containers GAP Docker Actions

 This repository contains docker images with GAP and (as many as possible of) its packages pre-installed.
+It is a fork of [Docker](https://www.docker.com/)

+## Available images

 The following images are available:

 - `master`: contains the GAP `master` branch, built upon Debian's `bookworm-slim` image;
 - `4.11`: contains the GAP `stable-4.11` branch, built upon Debian's `bullseye-slim` image;